2017–18 La Liga: Summary

 In January 2018, Barcelona added to its attack by spending €160 million on Brazilian Philippe Coutinho from Liverpool, while the end of a transfer ban allowed Atlético to register Diego Costa and Vitolo for action.
 Real Madrid manager Zinedine Zidane made no signings.
 Málaga were the first team to be relegated, ending its ten-season stay in La Liga with its descent confirmed after a 0–1 loss against Levante on 19 April.
 Three days later, Las Palmas' relegation was also confirmed after the Canarian team lost 0–4 at home to Alavés to end its three-year top flight status.

-On 29 April, Barcelona sealed its 25th league title with a 4–2 win at Deportivo de La Coruña, with Lionel Messi scoring a hat-trick.
+On 29 April, Barcelona sealed its 25th league title with a 4–2 win at Deportivo La Coruña, with Lionel Messi scoring a hat-trick.
 Barcelona still had four matches to play, and it was the second part of its double, having earlier won the 2018 Copa del Rey Final.
 The result also made Deportivo the final of the three relegated teams, sending them back to Segunda División for the first time in four years.

 A day later, Real Betis, under new manager Quique Setién, booked its entry to the UEFA Europa League following a 2–1 win over Málaga.
 Betis had a chance of occupying Spain's fourth UEFA Champions League spot after Barcelona, Atlético Madrid and Real Madrid, but that was soon taken by Valencia, which returned to the competition for the first time in three years.
 In its second-last match of the season, Sevilla drew 2–2 with city rivals Betis to confirm seventh place and qualification for the UEFA Europa League at the expense of Getafe.
 Barcelona were on track to complete the first unbeaten La Liga season since the Spanish Civil War (and first in a 38-match season), but surprisingly lost its 37th match 4–5 at Levante, having only conceded 24 goals all season to that point.

 Teams

 Promotion and relegation (pre-season)

 A total of 20 teams competed in the league: the 17 sides from the 2016–17 season and the three promoted from the 2016–17 Segunda División.
 This latter three included the two top teams from the Segunda División and the winners of the play-offs.

 Levante was the first team from Segunda División to achieve promotion, after a one-year absence from La Liga, on 29 April 2017 after winning 1–0 against Oviedo.
 Girona were promoted as the runners-up after drawing 0–0 against Zaragoza on 4 June 2017, this was its first promotion to the top division.
 It became the 62nd team to participate in the Spanish top level league.
 Getafe was the last to be promoted after defeating Huesca and Tenerife in the play-offs, one year after its relegation.

-The three promoted clubs replaced Sporting Gijón, Osasuna and Granada, which were relegated at the end of the previous season.
+The three promoted clubs replaced Sporting Gijón, Osasuna and Granada, which were relegated at the end of the previous season, ending their top flight spells of two, one and six years respectively.